-- § 14 Catalogue of measures for basic IT protection - (1) Content-related specifications for IT systems with a normal protection requirement (basic IT protection) are defined in the "Catalogue of measures for basic IT protection", which is subdivided into measures for IT users and IT staff. - (2) The provisions of the catalogue of measures are binding; deviating from them is possible solely in accordance with Section (3). - (3) Provisions that deviate from the catalogue of measures may be drawn up in specific information security concepts for restricted datasets, areas of the IT infrastructure or IT systems taking into account specific risks and protection requirements, provided that no information security or data protection requirements with regard to the data to be processed or the IT infrastructure are in conflict with them. - (4) The GWDG as an IT service provider for the University is contractually obliged to comply with the information security guideline. - (5) External IT service providers entrusted with performing tasks on IT systems are obliged to comply with the information security guideline, insofar as this is in line with the protection requirement.
-Compliance with the information security guideline by external IT service providers must be verified by the competent IT staff of the client External IT service providers are obliged to inform the client of the risks that can arise in the IT system as a result of the services they provide.
+§ 16 Catalogue of measures for basic IT protection

+- (1) Content-related specifications for IT systems with a normal protection requirement (basic IT protection) are defined in the "Catalogue of measures for basic IT protection", which is subdivided into measures for IT users and IT staff. - (2) The provisions of the catalogue of measures are binding; deviating from them is possible solely in accordance with Section (3). - (3) Provisions that deviate from the catalogue of measures may be drawn up in operational concepts for restricted datasets, areas of the IT infrastructure or IT systems taking into account specific risks and protection requirements, provided that no information security or data protection requirements with regard to the data to be processed or the IT infrastructure are in conflict with them. - (4)

-§ 15 Additional measures
+§ 17 Additional measures